 ShopRunner is an e-commerce company that receives feeds of product data from over 140 different retailer partners, including large department stores and retailers that specialize in clothing, electronics, appliances, nutritional products, and more.
 We present this marketplace to our members using both a web-based platform and our new mobile app, District.
-In order to provide excellent user experience, we need to have one easy-to-navigate method for classifying products that effectively combines all of them into one coherent shopping experience.
+In order to provide an excellent user experience, we need to have one easy-to-navigate method for classifying products that effectively combines all of them into one coherent shopping experience.
 As a part of that experience, we want to make it as easy as possible to drill down into very specific details like color, pattern, fabric type, neckline, et cetera, by using computer vision and NLP.

 From our retailer partners, we receive at least one image and multiple text fields (including name and description) for each product.
 One method to categorize everything could be to pass each product to a human labeler.
 However, this process obviously does not scale well to a large marketplace like ShopRunner, which has a continuously shifting catalog of millions of active products at any given time.
 Instead, we’re having machine learning do the work for us.